ArmyOfPirates/pyPopUp/README.md

 A Windows extension for Python (2.x) to display simple message popups.
 This is a personal project and still Work In Progress.
 Based on extension example project and compiled with VS2008.
 Only tested with Python 2.7 on 64bit Windows.
+You can use the provided popup.pyd on these systems.

 ## Features
 * Message queue